 In 2011, Dr. L. Elbert Wethington challenged Methodist University personnel to find a new way of engaging Methodist University students more directly in the annual Wesley Heritage Celebration.
 The result was a contest in which all MU students were invited to submit proposals for creative, multimedia projects that would showcase the lives and legacies of John Wesley and/or Charles Wesley.
 Students were encouraged to let their creative imaginations soar and create a video; an original piece of art, music, or drama; or even a Wesley-style sermon in modern language.
 Elbert and Lois Wethington agreed to offer a $500 cash prize to the creator of the project judged to honor John and/or Charles Wesley in the most creative and engaging way.
 A committee made up of Heritage Fund officers, faculty and staff at Methodist University, and United Methodist clergy and/or lay members review the student projects and select a winner.

-- 2018-2019: "Thank Goodness, God Is Not in Control!" and "God Can't: Why God's Love is Uncontrolling" by Dr. Thomas Jay Oord (Celebration moved from Fall to Spring semester of each academic year)
+- 2018-2019: “Thank Goodness, God Is Not in Control!” and “God Can’t: Why God’s Love Is Uncontrolling” by Dr. Thomas Jay Oord (The Wesley Heritage Celebration moved from Fall to Spring.)

 - 2017: “Wesley and the Poor” by the Methodist University Spring Break 2017 Mission Team to Peru